Skip to main content

 Among the active ingredients naturally present on the surface of hair, 18-methyleicosanoic acid (18-MEA) remains little known.
-Yet, its role is fundamental in maintaining the integrity and protection of the hair fiber, regardless of its texture.
+Perhaps sadly, this is because of its name, but its role is fundamental in maintaining the integrity and protection of the hair fiber, regardless of its texture.

 18-MEA is a fatty acid derived from lipids naturally synthesized by the scalp.
 It is found specifically on the surface of the cuticle—the hair's protective outer layer.
 What makes it special?
 It forms a sort of hydrophobic lipid film that acts as a natural barrier against external aggressions: friction, washing, pollution, and humidity.